jh2229/Interactive-Lab-Hub/Lab 1/README.md

 **Feedback**\*\*
-- Add a light onto the wallet itself, so that even without the phone, the user may know that there is a misplaced card in the wallet.

-- Can the user customize the duration of time before the Pocket-Mine alerts the user?
-Is there a limit?
-- It may be useful to also add a vibration feature, especially to the wallet itself.
-Since the phone vibrates all the time, it may be more noticeable if the wallet vibrates.
-Otherwise, adding the vibrate feature to the phone app itself may be useful as well, since users may still place the phone in their pockets even if they may place their wallets in a bagpack or handbag.

 - What if the entire wallet goes missing?
 Does the alert system tak that into account?
 - With more and more people using digital wallets, how will this stay relevant?